How to Dockerize a React App: A Step-by-Step Guide for Developers

 Alternatively, you can pass variables when running the container:

-docker run -p 3000:3000 -e REACT_APP_API_URL=https://api.example.com my-react-app
+docker run -p 3000:3000 -e REACT_APP_API_URL=https://api.example.com my-react-app-dev

-Using Docker secrets (advanced)
+Using Docker Secrets (advanced)

-For sensitive data in a production environment, consider using Docker secrets to manage confidential information securely.
+For sensitive data in a production environment, consider using Docker Secrets to manage confidential information securely.

 WORKDIR /app